sans-eng/Adita.PlexNet.Wpf.Dialogs/README.md

 # Adita.PlexNet.Wpf.Dialogs

-A WPF dialog for PlexNet framework that targeting .NET 6 which is the implementation of `Adita.PlexNet.Wpf.Dialogs`.
+A WPF dialog for PlexNet framework that targeting .NET 6 which is the implementation of `Adita.PlexNet.Core.Dialogs`.

 This library is designed to work with `Microsoft.Extensions.DependencyInjection`.